 In a phishing attack, a target is sent a message that appears to come from a trustworthy contact to manipulate the target’s response.
 For example, one of your employees may receive an email that looks like it came from a prospect, a client, or vendor… presumably one that they should open.
 However, rather than opening the message to a legitimate communication, the email would either deliver malware via a download or send the recipient to a malicious website.

-Due to this simple basis, phishing can be used as the foundation to various scams, delivered in different ways and relying on different tactics to take advantage of different targets.
+Due to this simple basis, phishing can be used as the foundation for various scams, delivered in different ways, and relies on a variety of tactics to take advantage of different targets.

 Business Email Compromise